2000aman/Self_Driving_Car_Project/README.md

 # Training
 I trained my model on google colab.It took me around 9-10 hours of training while I was trying for different hyper_parameters and I have trained on 2 different Model Architectures that i think was most suitable for the problem.

-Validation data was 20% of the total Training data that i used for analyzing the peroformance of the Model
+Validation data was 20% of the total Training data that i used for analyzing the performance of the Model

 # Testing